ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 5. You can verify the container is running using `podman ps`, which outputs a list of all currently running containers.
 If your container is in the list, you have successfully started your container.

 ## Developing using VSCode in a container
-1. Head to the extension tab and install the  "Dev Containers" extension in VSCode
+1. Head to the extension tab and install the "Dev Containers" extension in VSCode.
-2. Click on the gear icon on the Dev Containers store page and click on "Extension Settings" to go to the settings for Dev Containers
+2. Click on the gear icon on the Dev Containers store page and click on "Extension Settings" to go to the settings for Dev Containers.
 3. Once in the settings, scroll down to the `Dev > Containers: Docker Path` section and replace `docker` with `podman`:

 <p align="center">